 What I love about these recipes is that they make gorgeous cookies that taste amazing too!
 Double bonus!

-I think this year’s version might be the favorite that I’ve made.
+I think this year’s version might be the favorite that I’ve ever made.

 I am sure that Santa will be thrilled to find one of these beauties waiting for him on Christmas Eve.
 If you have a Christmas gathering, definitely give these a try.
 Their beauty is deceiving.
 They are not that hard to make, and your family and friends will be amazed at your baking talent!